 (I tried cooking a batch of these on Silpat sheets in the oven on the lowest temperature, 170 degrees.
 When they didn’t get to the dry chewy stage after about 9 hours I got impatient and tossed them in the dehydrator.
 I think the fan in the dehydrator really accelerates the process.)

 You’ll know when they’re done.
 They should be somewhat tough and really chewy, keeping your mouth much busier than you expect, but not so dry that they are crackly.
-Because their moisture content won’t be as low as most long-term storage items cranked out by dehydrators, store them in an air-tight container and use them up in a few days.
+Because their moisture content won’t be as low as most long-term storage items cranked out by dehydrators, store them in an air-tight container with waxed paper between the layers.
 Or keep them in the fridge (that’ll make them a dental challenge for sure).
 We haven’t chilled any we’ve made because they get eaten up too quickly.
 I’ve used quite a few monster zukes this way.

 These little snacks are remarkably tasty.
 They’re also, let me warn you, very filling.
 Zucchini has fiber, potassium, calcium, magnesium, vitamin A and C, folate, choline, even omega-3 fatty acids.
 It may lose some nutrients from cutting away the peel but each piece is a highly concentrated package of tasty energy.
 It can’t be compared to the candy.
 It’s better.
 Just don’t expect it to be attractive…